SomethingPinkGmbH/3d-website/README.md

 # Sample 3D website

 This is a sample project on creating a 3D website with BabylonJS.
+Video link: https://youtu.be/pI8pj-PKOAk

 ![](preview.png)